 What Is A Blepharoplasty?

-Drooping or hooded eyelids can make a person look tired or even unhappy.
-Puffy bags under the eyes can make you look significantly older.
+Drooping or hooded eyelids can make a person look tired or even unhappy., just as puffy bags under the eyes can make you look significantly older.
 These issues can be treated surgically with a Blepharoplasty, also referred to as an Eyelift.

 An Upper Plepharoplasty addresses upper eyelids, while a Lower Blepharoplasty will address the bags under the eyes, or Dr. Henry Wells or Dr. Sara Soni-Kalma may recommend a combination of both treatments if needed for optimal correction.

 Before & After Gallery: